ClosingBracket/osv/README.md

 - by using the [capstan tool](https://github.com/cloudius-systems/capstan) that uses *pre-built kernel* and combines it with application files to produce final image

-If your intention is to try to run your app on OSv with least effort, you should pursue the 'capstan' route.
+If your intention is to try to run your app on OSv with least effort, you should pursue the *capstan* route.
 For introduction please read this [crash course](https://github.com/cloudius-systems/osv/wiki/Build-and-run-apps-on-OSv-using-Capstan) and for more details about capstan read [this documentation](https://github.com/cloudius-systems/capstan#documentation).